 I sometimes use this lightweight, inexpensive lightbox for addressing light-colored envelopes with a guide placed inside, or for tracing large-scale projects.

-My favorite book for modern calligraphy students includes great information on different types of inks, papers, and nibs, as well as troubleshooting tips, cool project suggestions, and a great resource guide.
+My favorite book for new modern calligraphy students includes great information on different types of inks, papers, and nibs, as well as troubleshooting tips, innovative project suggestions, and a fab resource guide.

 I'm buying anything Peggy Dean is selling.
 Seriously, she's the best, and this brush lettering book is no exception.
-I've heard complaints about the hand-written text, but don't let that deter you, it's really great.
+Ignore the Amazon comments about the difficult-to-read text—the updated edition no longer has that problem.